Mentors

 The Valiant was running, thanks to neighbour Jackie’s truck and cables, and the boys were ready to leave Mama and Isle Bazard.
 She came around to Jay’s side, leaned in the open window and said something across Jay to her son.
 She rested one hand on Jay’s shoulder.

 “Mama wants to know if you will come back to see her.
-You know, work on your French and learn how to play cards properly.”
+You know, work on your French and learn how to play cards better.”

 “I’ll try my best.”